nus-cs2113-AY1920S2/tp/docs/team/jeremiasliew.md

 needed for the exam, as practice makes perfect.

 + Highlights: This enhancement quizzes questions in random order, allows the user to select the number of questions to quiz, and allows the user to quit the quiz prematurely.
-It works alongside the side score feature, in order to further enhance the user's revision (elaborated below).
+It works alongside the score feature, in order to further enhance the user's revision (elaborated below).

 #### Added the Score feature
 + What it does: Allows users to view their score after each quiz, and also a list of their past quiz scores for the selected subject.